Pomona College Organic Farm: Layout

 The farm occupies 1.2 acre of the far southeastern corner of Pomona College's campus, within the naturalistic portion of the campus known as "the Wash" (formally Blanchard Park).
 It is split into two halves, separated by the college's hammer throw field.
 The West Farm includes the superadobe Earth Dome, as well as a number of fruit trees, rock-lined student plots, an outdoor classroom, and a chicken coop.
 The East Farm has a 162-square-foot greenhouse and is used to grow crops and compost waste.
 A number of coast live oak trees dot the area.

 Operations

-The farm grows some of the food used in Pomona's dining halls, composts dining hall waste, operates a food stand, and facilitates a course on agriculture in the college's environmental analysis program.
+The farm is predominantly run by students.
+It grows some of the food used in Pomona's dining halls, composts dining hall waste, operates a food stand, and facilitates a course on agriculture in the college's environmental analysis program.

 It also hosts a number of events, including an annual "FarmFest", and provides a space for quiet retreat.

 It is funded by proceeds from produce sales, the Associated Students of Pomona College, and the Environmental Analysis Department.
 Pomona alumnus Ronald Lee Fleming has also donated to the farm, funding a statue.

+Reception

+A 2023 critique of campus farms in The Nation described the farm as "as visually appealing as it is functional" and highlighted its teaching function, but also questioned its non-native vegetation and water consumption.